smalakidev/Wantaburger/README.md

 ## Usage

-This is a personal portfolio that showcases all my work done.
+This is a burger app that lets the user customize any burger that they want.
+It is deployed on Heroku

 ## License